-Non-Degree Remedial Courses: A student can receive financial aid for up to 30 non-degree remedial credits.
+Non-Degree Remedial Courses: A student can receive financial aid for up to 30 credits of nondegree remedial courses.

 Transfer Credits: All credits accepted for transfer students will be included in total earned and attempted credits for SAP determination.

 Change of Program/Additional Degree: Allowances will be made in the maximum time frame for financial aid eligibility, as outlined above, for students changing their major or program of study based on the credits applicable to the new major or program of study.